luqmanhakem/todolist/README.md

 ![Web #3](https://i.imgur.com/H8FOOSn.jpg)
 ![Web #4](https://i.imgur.com/ij0z86i.jpg)

-We extend this project using Flutter Web to demonstrate how Flutter can do!
-The web apps will acquired similar functionality along with the responsive user interface when resizing.
+We extend this project using Flutter Web to demonstrate the versatility of Flutter!
+The web application will deploy similar functionality along with the UI resizing.

 ## Flutter Version Used